 Your credit score isn’t just some arbitrary number that sits in a file somewhere.
 It’s constantly changing based on how you handle your finances.

 But credit scores don’t just matter the next time you need a loan or a credit card.
-Many other situations in life require a decent credit score.
-Landlords, for instance, might request your score as part of the application process to check if you’re likely to pay your rent on time.
+Many other situations in life require a decent credit history.
+Landlords, for instance, might request your credit score as part of the application process to check if you’re likely to pay your rent on time.

 Even employers can pull your credit report if you’re applying for a job that requires you to handle money.
 When you have bad credit, so many different areas of your life can be negatively impacted, so it’s best to avoid getting yourself into that situation in the first place.
 If you’re already there, now might be the right time to fix it.